dentarg/auth0-blog/_posts/2017-07-13-developing-secure-restful-apis-with-spring-boot.markdown

 }
 ```

 We have extended the [`BasicAuthenticationFilter`](https://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/web/authentication/www/BasicAuthenticationFilter.html) to make *Spring* replace it in the *filter chain* with our custom implementation.
 The most important part of the filter that we've implemented is the private `getAuthentication` method.
 This method reads the *JWT* from the `Authorization` header, and then uses [`Jwts`](https://github.com/jwtk/jjwt/blob/master/src/main/java/io/jsonwebtoken/Jwts.java) to validate the token.
-If everything is in place, we set the user in the [`SecurityContext`](https://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/core/context/SecurityContext.html) and allows the request to move on.
+If everything is in place, we set the user in the [`SecurityContext`](https://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/core/context/SecurityContext.html) and allow the request to move on.

 ### Integrating the Security Filters on Spring Boot